Thailand desperate for tourists following COVID slump | DW | 17.09.2021

 Since July 1, overseas tourists have been able to visit the resort island without having to quarantine, provided that they are fully vaccinated and are willing to obey an extensive list of regulations in place to safely revive an industry that is in desperate need of rescuing.

 After staying in the area for 14 days, they are allowed to travel on to other parts of Thailand.
-But visitors have been put off by the Thai government's unpredictability of COVID regulations and complicated paperwork.
+But visitors have been put off by the Thai government's unpredictable COVID regulations and complicated paperwork.

 Just over 26,000 travelers have visited Phuket through the Sandbox program in the first two months, well short of the 100,000 it was hoped would have visited by the end of September.